Pinnacle Entertainment (United Kingdom)

-Pinnacle Entertainment was an entertainment group based in the United Kingdom spanning many divisions, but primarily known as one of the UK's leading independent record label distributors.
+Pinnacle Entertainment was an entertainment group based in the United Kingdom spanning many divisions and primarily known as one of the UK's leading independent record labels and distributors.

 History

 In 1996, Windsong/Pinnacle was purchased by the Zomba Group.
 When Zomba was subsequently purchased by BMG in 2002, Windsong/Pinnacle was moved under Bertelsmann's group Arvato AG.
 In January 2008, Windsong completed a buyout from Arvato, gaining independent ownership again.
-However, in the midst of an economic crisis, the company was forced to go into administration, effective December 3, 2008.
+During the Great Recession, the company went into administration, effective December 3, 2008.
 It was then that Windsong Exports purchased the group and turned it into the UK's leading music distributor.
 Following that, the companies were usually referred to jointly as Windsong/Pinnacle.

 Divisions

 Audio Services

 Pinnacle's music division Audio Services Ltd., was primarily known for the distribution of over 400 independent record labels in the UK, but it also consisted of its own record label, label management for distributed labels, and marketing and sales divisions.